bdcorps/candymail/README.md

 ### destroy()
 Destroys the internal timer.

+### unsubscribeUser(email)
+Unsubscribes a user's email.
+No further emails will be sent out to the user.

 ## Notes
 1. Only the hour value will be used in the cron, minutes will be ignored. +1 hour at 11:58 is 12.